maziac/asm-code-lens/README.md

 - Rename symbols.
 - Code Lens: Above symbols it shows the number of references.
 You can click it to get to the references.
 - Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
 Useful to find dead code.
-- Supports e.g. sjasmplus (with dot notation, also MODULE and STRUCTs), Savannah's z80asm, z88dk assembler and most probably many other assemblers that use a standard notation for labels (e.g. "label:").
+- Supports e.g. sjasmplus (with dot notation, also MODULE and STRUCTs), Savannah's z80asm, z88dk assembler and many other assemblers that use a standard notation for labels (e.g. "label:").
 - Assembler syntax highlighting.

 Please refer to the "Feature Contributions" tab to see how to enable/disable certain features